OpenTechSchool/python-data-intro/core/charts.md

 So far we haven't done anything to really explore IPython Notebook's features, but now we're going to use the library *matplotlib* to create some graphical charts based on our data.

+## Inline Charts

+Start by running the following snippet in an IPython Notebook cell:

+    %pylab inline

+... this tells IPython Notebook that you want charts to be shown "inline" inside your notebook.

+NB: You can also specify this on the command line by launching notebook with the arguments "--pylab inline"

+## Simple Example

 Here's an example of a simple chart:

     import matplotlib.pyplot as plt